 Each Board member has to be conversant with the details of the Scheme, which translates as having a good working knowledge.
 The fund has offered a number of training opportunities for Board members where possible.
+The Chair attended Pensions Expert's DB Week to gain knowledge of upcoming changes such as the new Pensions Act (2nd Reading in the Commons next week) and the revised Draft Code of Conduct from the regulator in 2021.

-Assessment of training needs, and how they are met, will be a standing item on the board's agenda going forward.
+Assessment of training needs, and how they are met, will be a standing item on the Board's agenda going forward.
 Both formal and informal (cascade) training will be considered.